Pentax 645D vs Sony A7R III

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 645D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 645D and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the 645D and the A7R III have been discontinued, but can regularly be found used on ebay.
 The 645D was replaced by the Pentax 645Z, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax 645D Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the 645D and A7R III can be found, respectively, in the Pentax 645D Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Pentax 645D and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.